Please read this information carefully and follow the instructions below. We recommend that you bookmark this page for

 If your DBS Disclosure Certificate contains information, then please make an appointment via email (DBSUnitCCG@mdx.ac.uk) to see a member of our Compliance and Governance Team as soon as you receive your certificate.
 If your certificate does not contain any information, then no further action is needed for now.

-In both cases, please keep the original for you as you may be asked to show this to your placement provider.
+In both cases, please keep the original certificate safe for you as you may be asked to show this to your placement provider.

 Please note that if the University receives a DBS Disclosure that it considers to be unsatisfactory or if you fail to declare a conviction, caution, reprimand or final warning and the discrepancy comes to light after you have taken up your place, the University reserves the right to withdraw an offer of a place or to terminate your programme of study.

 If you have previously lived outside the UK for more than 6 months within the last 5 years (when you were older than 16 years), then you will also need to complete an Overseas police check form.
-You will be required to provide a police check from the country or countries that you have lived in outside the United Kingdom, during that period.
+You will be required to provide a police check from the country or countries that you have lived in outside the United Kingdom during that period unless you have UK Certificate of Naturalisation (if you have not resided outside of the UK, since its issue).

 You will need to complete part A of the form and have part B completed and stamped by a competent authority such as your Embassy, High Commission, Consulate or other official government department/agency of your country.
 For further guidance for your country also please refer to https://www.gov.uk/government/publications/criminal-records-checks-for-overseas-applicants.